Two Men and a Wardrobe

-Two Men and a Wardrobe (Dwaj ludzie z szafą) (1958) is a short Polish black and white silent movie directed by Roman Polański.
+Two Men and a Wardrobe (Dwaj ludzie z szafą) is a 1958 Polish short black and white silent movie directed and written by Roman Polański.

 Plot

 The film features two men, played by Jakub Goldberg and Henryk Kluba, who emerge from the sea carrying a large wardrobe, which they proceed to carry into a town.
 Carrying the wardrobe, the two encounter a series of hostile events, including being attacked by a group of youths (one of whom is played by Polanski himself).
 Finally, they arrive back at a beach and then disappear in the sea.